chl33/og3/README.md

 - [Wifi-app](examples/wifi-app/wifi-app.cpp) is like Blink, but adds a configurable Wifi connection and flash storage.
 - [Web-app](examples/web-app/web-app.cpp) adds to Wifi-app a web interface for configuring the Wifi options.
 - [HA-app](examples/ha-app/ha-app.cpp) is a simple application using MQTT, for talking to [Home Assistant](https://www.home-assistant.io/).
 It builds on Web-app.

+See a description of using this application framework in [Garden133 Firmware](https://selectiveappeal.org/posts/garden133-firmware/).

 ## Projects which use og3